T: +61-7-3221 5677 - Enquiries: enquiries@walshs.com.au - Mortgage Broking: lending@walshs.com.au

 What does this mean in real terms?

-What if you lodge your tax return before the legislation passes?
+What if you lodge your tax return before the reduction appears?

 How does this affect borrowing capacity?